-Post Pandemic Places - Demos Report
+Post Pandemic Places Research Report

-A new report by cross-party think-tank Demos, commissioned by Legal & General, reveals that flexible working beyond the pandemic could drive the UK’s economic recovery by encouraging individuals to spend locally and creating a more inclusive post-pandemic recovery.
+A new research report by cross-party think-tank Demos, commissioned by Legal & General, reveals that flexible working beyond the pandemic could drive the UK’s economic recovery by encouraging individuals to spend locally and creating a more inclusive post-pandemic recovery.

 Covid-19 has driven major change to people’s lives and global economies.
 Our ideas around what we need from our homes, workplace and communities have been challenged.

 The research report reveals that during lockdown, people have rekindled a relationship with their local area and amenities.
 It also shows that bringing in widespread remote-working policies could effectively level up the UK economy, by encouraging people to stay local.
 Evidence suggests that this strengthened relationship between person and place will increase spend in local areas where remote working continues.